stinkymonkeyph/singapura/README.md

 > <img height="300px" src="https://github.com/stinkymonkeyph/singapura/blob/master/who.jpg"></img>
 > <br>

-## made for fun, made to learn, hell yeah
+## made for fun, made to learn
-Been using php frameworks lately and hell yeah, it's too mainstream.
+Been using php frameworks lately, it's too mainstream.
 How about ? making our own and learning the shit out of these frameworks

 # Propositum